-- In assessing an overseas licensee's compliance with its obligations under s792A(c) of the Corporations Act, we rely on statements by the licensee's home regulator with regard to the standing of the licensee.
-RTSL is assessed as a low impact firm by the FSA, which has a direct bearing on the level of supervision carried out by the FSA.
-Further information on the impact and probability assessment can be found in the FSA Handbook (www.fsahandbook.info/FSA/html/handbook/SUP). - We received confirmation from the FSA that no adverse information in respect of RTSL has been brought to the FSA's attention.
+- In assessing an overseas licensee's compliance with its obligations under s792A(c) of the Corporations Act, we place a degree of reliance on statements by the licensee's home regulator in regard to the standing of the licensee.
+RTSL is part of the regulated population of firms that is not 'relationship managed' by the FSA.
+This is because RTSL is assessed as a 'low impact' firm by the FSA, which has a direct bearing on the level of supervision carried out.
+For further information on the impact and probability assessment, see the FSA Handbook (www.fsahandbook.info/FSA/html/handbook/SUP). - We received confirmation from the FSA that no adverse information about RTSL has been brought to the FSA's attention.